-&lt;sup>131 For example, see Randy G. Westbrooks, Invasive Plants: Changing the Landscape of America, Federal Interagency Committee for the Management of Noxious and Invasive Weeds, Washington, DC, 1998, p.
+117 For example, see Randy G. Westbrooks, Invasive Plants: Changing the Landscape of America, Federal Interagency Committee for the Management of Noxious and Invasive Weeds, Washington, DC, 1998, p.
 5.

-&lt;sup>132 Pimentel et al. estimated the potential economic costs associated with invasive plants and animals in the United States to exceed \$100 billion per year.
-David Pimentel, Rodolfo Zuniga, and Doug Morrison, "Update on the Environmental and Economic Costs Associated with Alien-invasive Species in the United States," Ecological Economics, vol. 52, no. 3 (February 15, 2005), pp. 273-288.
+118 The introduction and spread of invasive species also can result in economic impacts, with potential related costs estimated by some as exceeding \$100 billion per year.
+For example, see David Pimentel, Rodolfo Zuniga, and Doug Morrison, "Update on the Environmental and Economic Costs Associated with Alien-invasive Species in the United States," Ecological Economics, vol. 52, no. 3 (February 15, 2005), pp. 273-288.